-The $511 million East Rockingham Resource Recovery Facility (ERRRF) in WA will help tackle Australia’s rising waste management problem by diverting waste from landfill.
+The $511 million East Rockingham Waste to Energy (ERWtE) facility in WA will help tackle Australia’s rising waste management problem by diverting waste from landfill.

 It will also generate renewable baseload energy to support WA’s electricity network.